The Guildhall is one of the city’s most prestigious and historically significant buildings.

 It's been a seat of civic governance in York since the 1200s, and has previously hosted:

 The site is currently closed for restoration and redevelopment.
 We're working with our contractors to identify open days to allow access to the public during construction.

-We've made a video with Vinci, our contractor for the restoration, to demonstrate the latest milestones of the project:
+We've made a video to demonstrate the latest milestones of the project: